tokenring-ai/cdn/README.md

 - **name**: `"CDNService"` - Service identifier for the Token Ring registry
 - **description**: `"Abstract interface for CDN operations"` - Human-readable service description
 - **registerProvider**: Exposed public method from KeyedRegistry for registering CDN providers
+- **getAvailableProviders**: Exposed public method from KeyedRegistry for listing registered providers

-#### Methods
+#### CDNService Methods

-- **registerProvider**: `KeyedRegistry<CDNProvider>["register"]`
+- **registerProvider**: `KeyedRegistry` of CDNProvider

-  - Register a CDN provider with an explicit unique name
-  - Uses KeyedRegistry internally for provider management
-  - The name must be explicitly provided when registering
+  Register a CDN provider with an explicit unique name.
+Uses KeyedRegistry internally for provider management.
+The name must be explicitly provided when registering.

-  - Example: `cdnService.registerProvider('s3', new S3CDNProvider())`
+  Example: `cdnService.registerProvider('s3', new S3CDNProvider())`

+- **getAvailableProviders**: `() => string[]`

+  Returns an array of registered provider names.

+  Example: `cdnService.getAvailableProviders()` returns `['s3', 'cloudflare']`

-- **getCDNByName(cdnName: string): CDNProvider**
+- **requireCDNByName(cdnName: string): CDNProvider**

-  - Retrieves a registered CDN provider by name
-  - Throws an error if the provider is not found
+  Retrieves a registered CDN provider by name.
+Throws an error if the provider is not found.

-  - Parameters:
+  Parameters:
   - `cdnName`: The name of the registered CDN provider

-  - Returns: `CDNProvider` instance
+  Returns: `CDNProvider` instance

-  - Throws: `Error` with message "CDN {cdnName} not found.
+  Throws: `Error` with message "CDN {cdnName} not found.
 Please register it first with registerCDN(cdnName, cdnProvider)."

-- **upload(cdnName: string, data: string | Buffer, options: UploadOptions): Promise<UploadResult>**
+- **upload(cdnName: string, data: string | Buffer, options: UploadOptions): Promise**

-  - Upload data to a specific CDN provider
-  - Converts string data to Buffer automatically
+  Upload data to a specific CDN provider.
+Converts string data to Buffer automatically.

-  - Parameters:
+  Parameters:
   - `cdnName`: The name of the registered CDN provider
   - `data`: The file content as string or Buffer
   - `options`: Optional upload parameters (filename, contentType, metadata)

-  - Returns: Promise resolving to `UploadResult`
+  Returns: Promise resolving to `UploadResult`

-  - Throws: Error if no CDN provider is found with the given name
+  Throws: Error if no CDN provider is found with the given name

-- **delete(cdnName: string, url: string): Promise<DeleteResult>**
+- **delete(cdnName: string, url: string): Promise**

-  - Delete a file from a specific CDN provider
+  Delete a file from a specific CDN provider.

-  - Parameters:
+  Parameters:
   - `cdnName`: The name of the registered CDN provider
   - `url`: The URL of the file to delete

-  - Returns: Promise resolving to `DeleteResult`
+  Returns: Promise resolving to `DeleteResult`

-  - Throws: Error if CDN provider not found or delete method not supported by the provider
+  Throws: Error if CDN provider not found or delete method not supported by the provider

-- **download(cdnName: string, url: string): Promise<Buffer>**
+- **download(cdnName: string, url: string): Promise**

-  - Download a file from a specific CDN provider
+  Download a file from a specific CDN provider.

-  - Parameters:
+  Parameters:
   - `cdnName`: The name of the registered CDN provider
   - `url`: The URL of the file to download

-  - Returns: Promise resolving to Buffer containing file data
+  Returns: Promise resolving to Buffer containing file data

-  - Throws: Error if CDN provider not found or download fails
+  Throws: Error if CDN provider not found or download fails

-- **exists(cdnName: string, url: string): Promise<boolean>**
+- **exists(cdnName: string, url: string): Promise**

-  - Check if a file exists in a specific CDN provider
+  Check if a file exists in a specific CDN provider.

-  - Parameters:
+  Parameters:
   - `cdnName`: The name of the registered CDN provider
   - `url`: The URL of the file to check

-  - Returns: Promise resolving to boolean indicating file existence
+  Returns: Promise resolving to boolean indicating file existence

-  - Returns false if CDN provider not found (does not throw)
+  Returns false if CDN provider not found (does not throw)

 ### CDNProvider

 Abstract base class for implementing CDN providers.
 All CDN providers must extend this class and implement the required `upload` method.
 Default implementations are provided for `download` and `exists` using HTTP fetch.

 ```typescript
 import CDNProvider from "@tokenring-ai/cdn";